 3. Be an active listener:

-Most people don’t need advice, they just want someone to pay attention.
+Most people don’t need help; they just want someone to pay attention to them.
 Talking aloud brings clarity and perspective.
-Unfortunately, most people don’t listen —they just want to share their smart words of wisdom.
+Unfortunately, most people don’t listen —they want to share their smart words of wisdom.
 Paying attention and understanding requires generosity.
-Be present and don’t interrupt.
+Be present, and don’t interrupt.